 If you’re interested in helping others improve and maintain their health and fitness or if you enjoy sports, you may want to consider either a Bachelor of Science degree or a Bachelor of Arts degree with a major in exercise and sport science (ESS) or a minor in ESS.
 While these exercise science programs result in nonteaching degrees, they will prepare you for a career in the multibillion-dollar fitness and sports industry.

 While you earn your bachelor’s degree in exercise science at Cumberlands, you will study with caring, experienced faculty members who can help you tailor an exercise science major unique to your interests.
-As you build a strong academic foundation, you will learn a variety of skills necessary to helping individuals live healthier lives, including the use of technology and communication skills.
+As you build a strong academic foundation through this sport science degree, you will learn a variety of skills necessary to help individuals live healthier lives, including the use of technology and communication skills.

-Upon successful completion of the course work, you will be eligible to take a national certification examination from organizations such as: the American College of Sports Medicine (ACSM), the American Council on Exercise (ACE), the National Council of Strength and Fitness (NCSF), or the National Strength and Conditioning Association (NSCA).
+Upon successful completion of the sport science degree coursework, you will be eligible to take a national certification examination from organizations such as the American College of Sports Medicine (ACSM), the American Council on Exercise (ACE), the National Council of Strength and Fitness (NCSF), or the National Strength and Conditioning Association (NSCA).

 What Can I Do With This Exercise and Sport Science Degree?